Producing and Consuming Power

 As the largest single consumer of electricity in California, the SWP pump load ranges from 6,000,000 megawatt hours (MWh) to 9,500,000 MWh depending on the type of water year (dry, average, wet).
-The electricity is used to operate the SWP pumping plants that are needed to deliver the water throughout the State.
+The electricity is used to operate the SWP pumping plants, which are needed to deliver the water throughout the State.

 The SWP has one of the cleanest power portfolios of all major utilities in California.
 DWR has been proactively responding to the evolving power market by reducing reliance on fossil fuel energy resources, assisting in maintaining grid reliability, and controlling energy costs for water customers.

 Fifty percent of the SWP’s power is provided by its own emission-free hydroelectric generation.
 The SWP, which is committed to reducing its carbon footprint, has a power portfolio consisting of 65 percent carbon-free resources, increasing to 75 percent by 2030 and 100 percent by 2045.
 DWR is finding innovative ways, such as adding solar to the system, to make this happen.